 Urine marking, on the other hand, occurs in short bursts, and may only be a few drops at a time.
 The practice makes little difference out in nature, but can be problematic if it’s happening in the house.
 One way of curtailing dog marking indoors is to have a dog spayed or neutered at the earliest opportunity.
 Dog owners who have recently adopted a second dog may find themselves in the crosshairs of a temporary urine-marking contest as the two dogs adjust to sharing a common space.

 Interestingly, while getting a dog fixed can limit his drive to mark territory, the procedure can also lead to cases of incontinence, especially in female dogs.
-In this context, an incontinent dog pees more often because she lacks bladder control.
+In this context, the reason behind a dog peeing a lot is because she lacks bladder control.
 There is a distinct difference between a dog peeing a lot because she has to or needs to, and one that urinates involuntarily.

 Does this mean dog owners should think twice about getting their dogs spayed?
 No!
 According to Dr. Peter Dobias, the link is not to the surgery, but to how the dog’s back is stretched during the procedure.
 Indeed, Dr. Dobias says that back injuries to dogs may be a primary reason for loss of bladder control, especially as dogs age.

-Urinary tract infection, or UTI, in dogs, is a common and treatable reason for dogs to urinate more often than usual.
+Urinary tract infection, or UTI, in dogs, is a common and treatable reason for a dog peeing a lot.
 Like incontinence, urinary tract infections affect older female dogs at a much higher rate than male dogs of any age group.
 As with many serious medical conditions, though, a dog peeing a lot is not the only, nor the most alarming, symptom a pet parent will notice.
 What is more likely to catch their attention is hazy or blood urine, a dog who squats for an extended period of time before starting to pee, or one who is whining as they urinate.
 The biggest culprit is bacteria in a dog’s urethra, which can be resolved with a course of antibiotics.

 Diabetes, specifically diabetes mellitus, in dogs, can also be signaled by a dog peeing a lot.
 In dogs, this form of diabetes arises when the digestive system cannot effectively convert food into usable energy.
 Similar to UTI, there are a host of additional symptoms beyond frequent urination.
 As the disease advances, the symptoms begin to create a feedback loop revolving around consumption and excretion.